Rhabdocline Needle Cast

 Symptoms & Disease Cycle

-This disease is found throughout North America and outbreaks can occur in both landscape settings and Christmas tree plantations.
+Rhabdocline needle cast is found throughout the native range of Douglas-fir and wherever this tree is grown as a landscape ornamental or Christmas tree.
 The fungus causes needle browning and premature defoliation, leading to decreased vigor and exposure to secondary insect pests and pathogens.
 The needle loss also significantly reduces aesthetics and for Christmas tree growers, infected trees are often unsalable.
-Because of the Rhabdocline needle cast (and Swiss needle cast), many Christmas tree growers in New England do not grow Douglas-fir.
-Symptoms first appear in late summer to autumn as yellow/brown spots or blotches on both the upper and lower surface of current year needles.
+Because of Rhabdocline needle cast (and Swiss needle cast), many Christmas tree growers in New England no longer grow Douglas-fir.
+Additionally, the use of Douglas-fir as a landscape ornamental is limited as well.
+Symptoms first appear in late summer to autumn as yellow-brown spots or blotches on both the upper and lower surface of current year needles.
 The lesions enlarge and become reddish-brown as the disease progresses.
 Infected needles may have one to several small lesions, or entire needles may be blighted in heavily infected trees.
-The disease often initiates and becomes most severe in the lower canopy due to increased shade and moisture and less air flow.
+The disease often initiates and becomes most severe in the lower canopy due to increased shade, free moisture, humidity and decreased air flow.
 In late spring, the lesions begin to swell as the fungus produces fruiting structures below the epidermis.
 The epidermis splits along the length of the needle, exposing a mass of spores which are spread by wind and rain to newly emerged needles.
 The exact timing of spore dispersal is often dependent on the weather, but typically it occurs just after budbreak.
 There is one infection cycle per year.